jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 In order to authenticate to your own repo we need to select an authentication method.
 In the past, GitHub used a username and password combo.
 This was not considered secure as the password and username had to be passed inside the URL of the request.
 We are all familiar with username and passwords and they are the easiest but the hardest to secure.

-In October of 2021, GitHub realizing how important it is to protect access to code repositories.
+In October of 2021, GitHub, realizing how important it is to protect access to code repositories.
 Most large companies are using GitHub and if a hacker were able to get into your source code, this would be a valuable prize.

 So GitHub removed the password authentication method, no longer possible.
 They replaced it with something called a PAT, [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token "Web Site for GitHub Personal Access Token").
 PATs have advantages over username/password combos.